AdamGaidi/IT2810-P4-database-search-catalog/README.md

 #### `yarn server:dev`

 Run the GraphQL development server.
+To see the interactive API (the playground), go to [http://localhost:4000/graphql](http://localhost:4000/graphql).
+There you can see the documentation for the API and interact with it.

 #### `yarn build`